drivendataorg/cyfi/docs/docs/installation.md

 1. Open the terminal by typing ⌘+space (to open spotlight search) and then typing "Terminal".
 Hit enter.

-2. Type `pip install cyfi` and hit enter
+2. Type `conda install -c conda-forge cyfi` and hit enter.

+3. When prompted with "Proceed ([y]/n)?", hit enter again.

-3. To check that CyFi has been installed, run `pip show cyfi`
+4. To check that CyFi has been installed, run `pip show cyfi`

 ```
 $ pip show cyfi
 Name: cyfi
-Version: 0.1.0
+Version: 1.1.2
 Summary: CyFi is a Python package to estimate cyanobacteria density in small, inland water bodies using Sentinel-2 satellite imagery.
 ```